 What is a right-of-way?

-A right-of-way is the actual land area acquired for a specific purpose, such as a transmission line or roadway.
+A right-of-way is the actual land area acquired for a specific purpose, such as a transmission line, roadway or other infrastructure.

 What is the difference between an easement and a right-of-way?